chrisnyeche/lemonsqueezy/README.md

 ## Local usage
-After cloning, you run the following commands for git ($ git remote set-url origin https://git-repo/new-repository.git)
+After cloning, you run the following commands for git

+STEPS:
+** Create your project Repo.
+[Do not add README file] ** Clone the Reachakra Ui Repo
+** git branch -M main
+** git push -u origin main
+** git remote set-url origin https://git-repo/new-repository.git

 To view locally:
 In the project directory, you can run: